kajalNair/kajalNair.github.io/_blog/blog1.md

 > According to Wikipedia, Infrastructure as code is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.

 ##
 Simply put, it lets you manage your infrastructure by just using configuration files.

 But how does IaC streamline all these processes?

-## Heading 3
+## Choosing an Infrastructure as Code tool
+The IaC approach is widely used in modern deployment, configuration management, virtualization and orchestration software.
+And you would have heard of tools like ansible, chef, puppet, docker and kubernetes and wondered what these are and how Terraform, (which we'll discuss shortly) differs from them?

++ Ansible, chef, puppets are mainly used for provisioning, configuration management and application deployment.
++ Docker and Kubernetes, the leading tools used for container creation and orchestration.
++ Terraform's strength lies in provisioning hardware resources, rather than installing softwares and managing configurations.

+## Role of Terraform
+Terraform is an open source IaC provisioning tool written in Go and developed by Harshicorp.
+It supports multiple cloud providers.
+The code that defines the infra is written in in Harshicorp Configuration Language and source code files that contains these definations have .tf extension.